 During working hours the employees monitor the site and surveillance system.
-During offhours the guard and the alarm system are used to monitor the site.
+During off-hours the guard and the alarm system are used to monitor the site.
 The CCTV system supports these measures because it is always enabled.
 Further on the security control is supported by O.Physical-Access requiring different level of access control for the access to security product during operation as well as during off-hours.

-This addresses the threats T.Smart-Theft and T.Rugged-Theft.
-Supported by O.Maintain-Security and O.Physical-Access also an internal attacker triggers the security measures implemented by O.Security-Control.
+This addresses the threats T.Smart-Theft and T.Rugged-Theft as well as P.Secure-Scrap.
+Supported by O.Maintain- Security and O.Physical-Access also an internal attacker triggers the security measures implemented by O.Security-Control.
 Therefore also the Threat T.Unauthorised-Staff is addressed.